gsaurus/evolution-engine/README.txt

  src folder is probably not the latest code, but should be easier to compile.
  There are zip files containing later code (20-12-2009), but may be missing other dependencies (?)

- New EvE - New engine code from scratch, with multiplayer netcode
+ The executable is built from a Test

+ New EvE - I couldn't find the latest code of new EvE, but found some network experiments that preceded it.
-	It's contained on the file: network-example 03-11-11.zip Known Dependencies (required to build)
+	Contained on the file: network-example 03-11-11.zip
+	Known Dependencies (required to build)
 		- SFML 2.0